NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/overview.md

 ## Time to Complete

-This guide should take approximately 10 minutes to complete.
+These guides should take approximately 20 minutes to complete.

 ## What You'll Build

-By the end of this guide, you'll have:
+By the end of these guides, you'll have:

 - Creating and running a custom evaluation set from your RAG.
 - Creating and running a custom objective attack against your LLM.